mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 </table>

 ### Test Methodology

 An external uptime monitor will check the availability of all documentation available at [https://docs.webchartnow.com/resources/system-specifications/application-programming-interface-api.html](https://docs.webchartnow.com/resources/system-specifications/application-programming-interface-api.html).
 Both up- and downtime will be logged to be reported quarterly.
 The cause of any downtime and the duration will also be logged   In the event of any downtime, the amount of downtime can be reported at daily, weekly, or monthly intervals in addition to the quarterly reports, and the cause of each downtime occurrence will be reported.

 ### Results

-The MIE API documentation was available 99.902% of Q2.
-There were several short down-time events during July averaging 17.29 minutes per event all due to Cloudflare timeouts.
+The MIE API documentation was available XX% of Q4.
+Describe any downtime.

 ### Discussion

-As expected, the documentation maintained an uptime of greater than 99.9% at 99.902% for the quarter.
-Three of the seven down-time events were longer than the acceptable 10 minute duration at 81 minutes on 07/12/2022, 12 minutes on 07/15/2022, and 11 minutes on 07/16/2022.
-Since all down-time events were caused by Cloudflare timeouts, the root cause of this will be investigated to mitigate future extended down-time events.
+As expected, the documentation maintained an uptime of greater than 99.9% at XX% for the quarter.
+Describe the cause and impact of any downtime events and compare rate to previous quarters.

 ## Measure 9: Clinical Information Reconciliation and Incorporation

 ### Description

 This measure will verify that the system can take a CCDA transition of care/referral summary formatted according to the standards adopted §170.205(a)(3) and §170.205(a)(4) and read the data for medications, allergies, and conditions from the document, reconcile those into the chart, and that the data is fully incorporated into the chart.

 ### Associated Certification Criteria

 <table>